 Past Denver Con Highlights: Over 100,000 of us came together in Denver in 2015...around 120,000 in 2016…over 130,000 in 2017.
 Every year we returned with anticipation!
 We parked, walked, schlepped our "stuff", walked, set up our booths, walked, hung with fans & friends, & walked...as we followed the throng.
 We joined peer panels & held seminars.
 We taught & amused the kids & even felt our own childlike wonder at it all!
-We signed our work & gave out PR & swag.
-We hung-out with fans, other performers, legendary animators, authors, & creatives.
+We signed our work & gave out our PR, pictures, autographs, & swag.
+We actually hung-out with fans, other performers, legendary animators, authors, & creatives.
 And to cap off a near perfect experience, this VO guy even taught some fans to create their own character voices in the Pop Culture Classroom.
 To be sure, Denver was a creative Rocky Mountain High-point!

 Pop Culture Classroom, Part #1